Suryakant-gupta/task-manager/README.md

 # Build for production
 npm build

-# Run tests
-npm test
 ```

-The app will open at `http://localhost:3000`
+The app will open at `http://localhost:5173`

 ## 📁 Project Structure